Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Continued from Last Week. - Access 2003.

-Last week we learned, how to use the Office Assistant for MsgBox in a simple way and saw how to create a Menu and present it to the User, with the Labels Property of the Balloon Object.
+Last week, we learned how to use the Office Assistant for MsgBox simply and saw how to create a menu and present it to the User, with the Labels Property of the Balloon Object.

-We have seen that we can display the Menu from Labels().Text Property in three different ways by setting the Values of Balloon Type Property:
+We have seen that we can display the Menu from Labels.Text Properties in three different ways by setting the Values of the Balloon Type Property:

 1. Balloon Type = msoBalloonTypeButtons